This is a clarity problem.

 emily sandberg

-FOUNDER & PRESIDENT
+FOUNDER

 A person wearing a brown fedora, a tweed blazer, and a bow tie, resting their chin on their hand against a white background.